jadecarino/galasa/docs/content/docs/cli-command-reference/setting-up-galasa-project.md

 		--gradle
 ```

-where
+where:

-- ```--package``` is the name of a Java package.
+- `--package` is the name of a Java package.
 This parameter is mandatory.
 Use the provided example to help you to understand how you might create unique names for your Java test packages.
 Sections can reflect your company, organisation, the application under test, or any other name-spacing of your choice.
 The value chosen influences the names of the folders, OSGi bundles, Maven coordinates, and the eventual Java package name in which example tests are created.
 The name must be all lower-case letters and numbers (`a-z`, `0-9`), with `.` (period) character separators.
-No part of the name can clash with a Java language reserved word. <br>
+No part of the name can clash with a Java language reserved word.

-- ```--features``` is a comma-separated list of one or more features of the application that you want to test.
+- `--features` is a comma-separated list of one or more features of the application that you want to test.
 This parameter is optional, defaulting to `test`.
 The entries in this list influence the names of some folders, OSGi bundles, Maven coordinates and Java class names of the generated example tests.
 In the example provided, the banking application under test has a `payee` section and an `account` section which need testing.
 Creating subcomponents of your test suite to test these features or components of the application creates a naming structure in which your tests can be organised.
 These names must be lower-case letters and numbers (`a-z`, `0-9`), with no `.` (period) or special characters.
-No part of the name can clash with a Java language reserved word. <br>
+No part of the name can clash with a Java language reserved word.

-- ```--force``` is an optional flag.
+- `--force` is an optional flag.
 If the flag is missing, then any file that the Galasa CLI tool tries to create which already exists causes a failure, and the original file is preserved.
 If this flag is used, then such files are silently over-written.
 Use this option carefully to avoid some of your files being over-written, resulting in the loss of some of your data.

-- ```--obr``` Creates an OBR project.
+- `--obr` Creates an OBR project.
 An OBR (OSGi Bundle Repository) is an index of OSGi bundles.
 Galasa testcases are built into OSGi bundles which are then connected into an OBR.
 When you specify the location of the OBR to Galasa, the OBR tells Galasa where the tests are stored.
 You can create an OBR from scratch, or you can create projects and add them into an existing OBR.
 For more information about OBRs, see the [Apache Felix](https://felix.apache.org/documentation/subprojects/apache-felix-osgi-bundle-repository.html){target="_blank"} website.

 - ```--log -``` sends the trace and logging output that is generated by the tool to the console.

 - ```--maven``` creates a project with a Maven project structure.

 - ```--gradle``` creates a project with a Gradle project structure.